victorursan/ProDesignPatterns/README.md

 ------------------------
 In this part, I made the Logger a singleton and fixed any possible concurrency issues that it may incounter *Ideea: Create a global instance of the class or better said, only one instance of the object may exist in the app.
-*Caution: concurrency -> dispatch_asyn, dispatch_sync, queue and others
+*Caution: concurrency -> dispatch_async, dispatch_sync, queue and others
 *branch: TheSingletonPattern

 5. The Object Pool Pattern